cjdbarlow/Part-One/fat.md

 These are converted to fatty acids and glycerol, and then esterified to form triglyceride.
 This is known as lipogenesis.

 ##Metabolism
-Free fatty acids can be absorbed by adiopocytes for storage, or be **β-oxidised to acetyl CoA** in the liver, which can enter the citric acid cycle to produce ATP.
+Free fatty acids can be absorbed by adipocytes for storage, or be **β-oxidised to acetyl CoA** in the liver, which can enter the citric acid cycle to produce ATP.

 ---
 ##References